-Mir imum Re equirements Advanced Requirements Requirement is met: yes (🖋) or no (💢 ) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations scale of decades), beyond the historical averages, perhaps by ~10%.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (XX) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations scale of decades), beyond the historical averages, perhaps by ~10%.
 However, most additional glacial melt will occur in summer months when there is already excess flow, thus not contributing to generation.
-Assessment of important considerations prior to and during reservoir filling $\checkmark$ The assessment has focused on the raising of the water level by approximately 3 meters, the direct effects on riparian residents, and the backwater effects during flood events.
-The reservoir assessment is There has been no formal assessment conducted with the communities, Assessment of important considerations during reservoir operations $\checkmark$ There has been no formal assessment because 1) the reservoir water level will be maintained at the full supply level, as the reservoir is not intended for peaking (other PEC HPPs will provide load following) and 2) there are no other uses of the reservoir. based on dialogue with local community representatives $\checkmark$ however this is acceptable due to their lack of dependence on the river and their ability to address any issues with PEC (see sections 4, 11).
-Assessment of flow regimes downstream of project infrastructure $\checkmark$ Flow needs and hydraulic conditions in the bypass reach have been assessed and a minimum flow of 3 m /s has been established.
-The reservoir and flow regimes assessments take broad Based on the outcome of the biodiversity study, there may be an opportunity to adjust the ecological flow, to provide extra flow for energy Flow regimes assessment includes all potentially affected river reaches $\checkmark$ The assessment only covers the bypass reach of approximately 3km.
-No assessment of the reach below the tailrace is required if the project is not used for peaking. considerations, risks and opportunities into account $\checkmark$ generation during the winter season.
+Assessment of important considerations prior to and during reservoir filling \checkmark The assessment has focused on the raising of the water level by approximately 3 meters, the direct effects on riparian residents, and the backwater effects during flood events.
+The reservoir assessment is There has been no formal assessment conducted with the communities, Assessment of important considerations during reservoir operations \checkmark There has been no formal assessment because 1) the reservoir water level will be maintained at the full supply level, as the reservoir is not intended for peaking (other PEC HPPs will provide load following) and 2) there are no other uses of the reservoir. based on dialogue with local community representatives \checkmark their lack of dependence on the river and their ability to address any issues with PEC (see sections 4, 11).
+Assessment of flow regimes downstream of project infrastructure \checkmark Flow needs and hydraulic conditions in the bypass reach have been assessed and a minimum flow of 3 m 3 /s has been established.
+The reservoir and flow regimes Based on the outcome of the biodiversity study, there may be an opportunity to adjust the ecological flow, to provide extra flow for energy Flow regimes assessment includes all potentially affected river reaches \checkmark The assessment only covers the bypass reach of approximately 3km.
+No assessment of the reach below the tailrace is required if the project is not used for peaking. considerations, risks and opportunities into account \checkmark generation during the winter season.
 However, it has been agreed with KfW that the reassessment will only take place during operation stage, as an adaptive management measure.
-Flow regimes assessment includes identification of the flow ranges and variability to achieve different $\checkmark$ The assessment was focused on minimum flows to maintain minimum depths for fish habitat in the low-flow winter months.
-Other potential objectives were not formally analysed The flows regimes assessment is based on field studies $\checkmark$ Bathymetry has been established with representative cross-sections, and hydraulic conditions have been modelled.
+Flow regimes assessment includes identification of the flow ranges and variability to achieve different \checkmark The assessment was focused on minimum flows to maintain minimum depths for fish habitat in the low-flow winter months.
+Other potential objectives were not formally analysed The flows regimes assessment is based on field studies \checkmark Bathymetry has been established with representative cross-sections, and hydraulic conditions have been modelled.